centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/windows-winrm-wsman-tutorial.md

     * Performance Monitor Users
     * Remote Management Users

-When all configuration done, it should look like that:
+When all configuration is done, it should look like that:

   ![image](../../../../assets/integrations/plugin-packs/how-to-guides/windows-winrm-wsman-gpo-tutorial/windows-winrm-wsman-user-7.png)

 ### Configure WMI permissions

-For this step you will need to conect on one server you want to monitor to configure the right.
+For this step, you will need to connect to one target server to configure adequate rights.
-Unfortunatly the WMI permission delegation can't be done through GPO, this confiugration need to be done localy on each server.
+Unfortunately, the WMI permission delegation can't be done through GPO, this configuration needs to be done localy on each server.
-So to massively apply that configuration we will create a configuration template from one of your servers then apply this template throught a schedule task on your servers.
+So to massively apply that configuration, we will create a configuration template from one of your servers then apply this template through a scheduled task on your servers.

 In PowerShell, run the following command line: